Published on October 14th, 2015 | by Rob Stebbings0

 Brazil’s Skating Rink Made Of Chocolate

-A city called Canela in Brazil (meaning Cinnamon) is known for its array of chocolate shops and life-size chocolate statues.
-But even more striking is the fact it even has a skating ring made of Chocolate.
+A city called Canela in Brazil (meaning Cinnamon) is known for its array of chocolate shops and life-size statues.
+But even more striking is the fact it even has a skating ring made of the stuff.

 Unsurprisingly, this roller skate ring made purely from dark chocolate is particularly popular amongst kids!

 Lending itself perfectly to the use of both dark and white chocolate is the creation of a chess board.

 Of course the eagerness to take one of the opponents’ chessmen would never be greater knowing that they could be consumed too!
 The only down side would be the temptation to eat the entire chess set which would somewhat limit the chances of a re-match!

 Heady Heights In Chocolate